SlyCyberLab/slytech-blog/src/content/blog/identity-governance-portal.md

 Most identity automation projects stop at provisioning.
 You build the onboarding script, the offboarding script, wire them up to a form, and call it done.
 I did exactly that in my [Identity Lifecycle Automation](https://blog.slytech.us/blog/identity-automation/) project.
 But after running it for a few weeks I kept asking the same questions.
 Who has Global Administrator right now?
 Which accounts got disabled but still have a license burning?
 What actually changed since last week?

 The automation handled the actions.
 Nothing handled the visibility.
 So I built the visibility layer, and then added an AI that explains what it sees.
+Source and scripts available on [GitHub](https://github.com/SlyCyberLab/IdentityGovernancePortal).

 ## Why a Governance Portal Instead of More Automation

-The obvious next step after automation is more automation.
-Detect a stale account, disable it automatically.
-Detect a license on a disabled user, remove it automatically.
-I considered that for about five minutes before deciding against it.

 Automated remediation in an identity system is high stakes.
 One misconfigured rule disables the wrong account or strips a license from the wrong user and you have a real incident on your hands.
 The better pattern, especially in a portfolio context, is to separate detection from remediation.
 Build the system that sees everything clearly first.
 Remediation comes after you trust what you are seeing.